cloudposse/terraform-aws-ssm-tls-self-signed-cert/README.md

 -->

-This `terraform-aws-self-signed-cert` module creates a self-signed certificate and writes it to SSM Parameter Store or AWS Secrets Manager.
+This module creates a self-signed certificate and writes it alongside with its key to SSM Parameter Store (or alternatively AWS Secrets Manager).

 ---